-The Procedure: Send the proposal to the program advisor who will send it to the instructor who most matches the topic.
+The Procedure: Send the both your declaration and proposal to the Program Advisor who will send it to the Department Head for review.

-Once the proposal is accepted, and the final proposal is sent to the Dean to approve and then, students will be contacted to register in a special course set up for this activity.
+Once the proposal is accepted, and the final proposal is sent to the Dean to approve and then, students will be contacted to register for a special course set up for this activity.